IlimaVIP/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 9: March 9, 2018

+**Today's Progress**: Learning about the Regular Expressions.

+**Thoughts:** RegExp are a big help for finding the data, in the future I want to be a full stack developer.
+So really excited about it.

 ### Day 8: March 8, 2018

 **Today's Progress**: Learned about Closures JavaScript and passed the challenge about the Closures.